Resourceful-Rails-Team/resourceful-rails-game/README.md

 ## Development Goals

-1. Create a level generator / editor, which allows placement of nodes, cities, mountains, and other areas of interest through Unity's interface.
+1. **COMPLETE** Create a level generator / editor, which allows placement of nodes, cities, mountains, and other areas of interest through Unity's interface.
 For the creation of MVP map, and future maps created by open source developers.
 This will be made using Unity's editor tools, which offers a poweful and customizable system of generating a unique user interface to meet the requirements.

-2. Implement game logic, which will dictate the state of a unique game session, including player turns, build vs. delivery stages, pathfinding, and random card drawing.
+2. **COMPLETE WITH SOME BUGS** Implement game logic, which will dictate the state of a unique game session, including player turns, build vs. delivery stages, pathfinding, and random card drawing.
+Please see the project's issues for

-3. Develop an interactive user interface, that directs players during the game, and handles player tasks, such as building tracks, choosing cards, and directing trains.
+3. **COMPLETE** Develop an interactive user interface, that directs players during the game, and handles player tasks, such as building tracks, choosing cards, and directing trains.

-4. Create art and assets, and an interface which binds the assets to the game state, for players to see.
+4. **COMPLETE** Create art and assets, and an interface which binds the assets to the game state, for players to see.
 Art assets include trains, tracks, nodes, and a world map background.
 Art will be both 3D (for models and nodes) and 2D (for background).

 Refer to the [DESIGN](./DESIGN.md) and [CONTROLS](./CONTROLS.md) documents for more information about the game's rules, UI, controls, components, and objectives.